Quite often we get asked “What do you do?”

-Our main aim is to go diving and to get others diving.
-Whether it is shallow or deep, wreck or reef, squidge or spidge, we aim to help you get diving and go diving ourselves.
+Our main aim is to go diving and to encourage others to dive.
+Whether it is shallow or deep, wreck or reef, squidge or spidge, we aim to help you get diving and to go diving ourselves.

 On a day to day basis we:

 - take divers out on our dive boats

 - service equipment